Jamieson, Ch 7: Nature’s Future

 6. What is the size of the earth’s population today?
 About how many years until we add another billion humans?
 Name the three largest countries in terms of population.
 Where is most of the population growth occurring?
-What must be done to control human population growth in a “morally acceptable” way, according to Jamieson?

 7. Evaluate the following claim from your own and Jamieson’s perspective.
 The most serious environmental problem is the exploding human population of the developing world.
 That is what we need to control if we are to solve environmental problems.